mark-casey/KPM/README.md

-## "Semi-production" Kolla deploy
-with Kolla-specific infra run via Vagrant

-# Jobs/Tasks/Software/Deployment Host layout
+## Production multi-node Kolla deployment to bare metal hosts, PXE-booted via MAAS
+---
+Supporting infratructure (Kolla deployer host, MAAS, private Docker registry, etc.) run inside Vagrant to streamline setup and maximize repeatability.

+# Layout of the deployment host
-A single host (which will not run OpenStack components) is deployed with Vagrant, Docker, and Virtualbox (or similar virtualization product).
-This document will refer to this host as Kolla's deployment (or operator) host, even though technically the normal jobs performed by that host (plus a few) are really running as Vagrant guests on the host.
-These are arranged as follows:
+A single bare metal host (which will only run supporting infrastructure; not OpenStack components) is deployed with Vagrant, Docker, and Virtualbox (or similar virtualization product for which there is a Vagrant provider [VMware Workstation, libvirt, etc.]).
+For simplicity, this host will be referred to (adopting Kolla's chosen terminology) as the deployment host, though in reality it runs several Vagrant machines each containing a piece of supporting infrastructure (again: MAAS, private Docker registry, etc.).

+These Vagrant machines are arranged as follows:
  - Running via Vagrant's virtualbox provider:
      - PXE boot services and IPMI power management are handled by Canonical's MAAS
  - Running via Vagrant's docker provider: